Andes Mountains Tours from Quito

 Journeys: Ecuador’s Amazon and Volcanoes National Geographic Journeys

-Asha, traveled in October
+William, traveled in February

 The Andes unfold from Quito through Cotopaxi National Park's volcanic landscapes and Otavalo's highland markets.
 A private van winds along the Avenue of Volcanoes, reaching elevations from 2,800m to 4,800m while visiting thermal springs and indigenous communities.